shubhamvocals/lynch/README.md

-Lynch is a web-application containing a signup page in order to login to a game.
+Lynch is a web-application containing a signup page in order to access a game.
 The web-app tracks user data and stores it in a database.
 User can login, play the game and the highscore is automatically saved.